-We love this quick and easy tortellini soup made with store-bought cheese-filled tortellini pasta, garlicky broth, and veggies.
-Make this soup in about 30 minutes!
+We love this quick and easy tortellini soup, which is made with store-bought tortellini pasta, a garlicky broth, and lots of veggies.
+It takes about 30 minutes to make!

 How to Make Tortellini Soup